 Some types of building renovation, demolition work or earthworks require Council consent before work starts.
 Where asbestos material or naturally occurring asbestos is present, Council will place general conditions about safe work practices for asbestos on the consent requiring compliance with relevant Australian Standards, Work Health and Safety Regulations and Guidelines.

 Homeowners can remove less than 10 square metres of bonded asbestos (eg fibro) that is in good condition, if you use the appropriate safety precautions.
 For advice about how to remove, handle and store bonded asbestos visit Asbestos Awareness and Asbestos Safety.

 It is recommended that all asbestos removal work be carried out by a licensed removalist.
 For amounts greater than 10 square metres, only licensed asbestos removalists can remove asbestos from your building.
 An asbestos removal licence is required to remove material containing asbestos.
 There are two types of removal licences, Class A (Friable) and Class B (Bonded) issued by SafeWork NSW.

-- Class A (friable) asbestos removalist is licenced to remove, repair or disturb any amount of friable asbestos, such as fire damaged fibro houses, sprayed limpet, asbestos cloth, mill board and pipe lagging.
+- Class A (friable) asbestos removalist is licensed to remove, repair or disturb any amount of friable asbestos, such as fire damaged fibro houses, sprayed limpet, asbestos cloth, mill board and pipe lagging.
 A licensed Asbestos Assessor is required to carry out functions connected with Class A works such as undertake air monitoring and issue clearance certificates.

 Always check with your builder to ensure they are licensed to dispose of asbestos.